xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 **Deinstalling a Plugin**

 To deinstall a plugin, simply stop the Deployit server and remove the plugin JAR archive from the `plugins` directory, then restart the Deployit server.

-## Installing CLI Extensions ##

-The Deployit **CLI** is used to communicate with the Deployit server.
-It can be extended with Python scripts that are loaded on CLI startup.

-To install CLI extensions follow these steps:

-1. **Create a directory called `ext`**.
-This directory in the same directory from which you start the CLI.
-2. **Copy Python scripts into the `ext` directory**.
-3.  **Start the CLI**.
-The CLI will load and execute all scripts with the `py` or `cli` suffix found in the extension directory.

 ## Configuring Logging ##